What Is ‘Behind The Shot’?

 Acting on an Impulse

 This first photograph is a special one to me: the northern lights dancing above the (now famous) DC-3 plane wreck in Iceland.
-It’s the photograph that started it all and lead me down the path that turned me into the professional photographer I am today.
+It’s the photograph that started it all and led me down the path that turned me into the professional photographer I am today.

 Ten years ago, in 2013, I began discovering what a special place Iceland had become to me in an oddly short time.
 When I returned from my second visit earlier that summer, I had immediately booked a winter trip for 2014.
 But before 2013 was even over, I impulsively jumped onto a plane to Iceland for a short weekend getaway in December.
 I would arrive on a Friday, drive around on the Saturday and fly back home on Sunday.
 My goal was not so straightforward but clear: seeing the northern lights.